- Initial set-up of the venue, including signs and the Registrar's desk.

 - Check to see if any additional supplies are required; if so, contact the Festival Coordinator.

-- Set up the Registrar's desk and nearby areas as per the First Day procedures steps D, E, G and H above, using the same Registrar's copy of the Festival Programme.
+- Set up the Registrar's desk and nearby areas as per the First Day procedures steps 1-4, 1-5, 1-7 and 1-8 above, using the same Registrar's copy of the Festival Programme.
 Any signs that were initially taped down should still be in place, but if not, set and tape them in place again.

 - As participants arrive, greet them warmly and ask for their name.
-Locate and check off the participant’s name on the Day Sheet for their class(es).
-Make any required spelling corrections on the Day Sheet(s).
-Ensure that the performance piece and composer are correctly listed, recording any changes on both the Day Sheet and Adjudication Sheet.
+Locate and check off the participant’s name on the Class Sheet for their class(es).
+You may also check off their name on the Registrar's copy of the Festival Programme, but this is optional.
+Make any required spelling corrections on the Class Sheet(s).
+Ensure that the performance piece and composer are correctly listed, recording any changes on both the Class Sheet and Adjudication Sheet.

 - As per the Copyright Policy, verify that the participant has brought original music with them.
 This can be either a music book or downloaded/printed music accompanied by a receipt or other authorization, proving online purchase.
 Photocopies are not allowed; if a photocopy has been presented, inform the Secretary.
 In addition, discreetly inform the participant that, although they may still perform and receive an adjudication, they are not eligible for marks, medals/certificates or scholarships related to that class.

 - Tell the participant that cell phones, pagers, beeping watches, etc. should be turned off or set to silent mode so as not to interrupt performances.
-Inform the participant that practicing on the festival piano is not permitted and that there are no warm-up areas.
+If asked, inform the participant that practicing on the festival piano is not permitted and that there are no warm-up areas.

 - Participants, accompanists and children under 12 are admitted at no charge.
-All others, including music teachers who are not accompanists at the Festival, must pay a $3.00 daily entrance fee and are given a blue Day Pass (stamp it with the day stamper provided).
+All others, including music teachers who are not accompanists at the Festival, must pay the $3.00 entrance fee for a Day Pass (or purchase a Festival Pass) and are given a blue Day Pass (stamp it with the day stamper provided).
 If a music teacher objects to paying admission, tell them that they may have a Festival Programme at no charge, but they must pay admission to sit in the audience.
+If any parent or family member objects to paying admission (since they've already paid for the performer to participate), remind them that this is a non-profit Festival and that their admission charges help pay for the venue and other costs.
 A $10.00 Festival Pass (yellow) is also available, which covers admission for the entire two weeks of competition (excluding the Grand Festival Concert at the Performing Arts Centre).
 Suggest this to any audience member who will be attending four (4) or more days of the festival.
 Inform the attendee that the passes are good for any of the 4 venues.

 - Sales are by cash only, although we will accept personal cheques in extreme cases, made out to Rotary Burlington Music Festival.
+If the audience member has neither cash nor cheque, ask them to make a later donation to the festival, then issue them a Day Pass and allow them to enter.
 Record sales of Day Passes and Festival Passes on the Sales Form by tally marks.
 Place the money in the Cash Box, making change when necessary.

 - Draw attention to the Festival Feedback form, asking any attendee to complete it and return the completed form to you.
 Place completed feedback forms in the manila envelope provided.